hansenp/diachrscripts/docs/diachromatic_input_preparation.rst

 along with the number of supporting read pairs.
 This requires the coordinates of all possible digests in the entire reference genome.
 These are passed to Diachromatic in form of a text file, which we refer to as digest file.
-For a given restriction enzyme and a reference genome, a corresponding digest map can be created with the GOPHER software `as described in the documentation <https://diachromatic.readthedocs.io/en/latest/digest.html>`__.
+For a given restriction enzyme and a reference genome, a corresponding `digest map can be created with the GOPHER software <https://diachromatic.readthedocs.io/en/latest/digest.html>`__.
 For example, here are the first few lines from a digest file:

 .. code-block:: console